On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 For all of us, unprocessed memories are generally the basis of negative responses, attitudes and behaviors.
 Processed memories, on the other hand, are the basis of adaptive positive responses, attitudes and behaviors.

 She had her future all planned out and felt confident that she’d have a long career as a literary critic and scholar.
-As she began her dissertation on the poetry of Thomas Hardy, her promising future became completely derailed when she was diagnosed with cancer.
+As she began her dissertation on the poetry of Thomas Hardy, her promising future became derailed entirely when she was diagnosed with cancer.

 The devastating diagnosis quickly shifted her priorities and her perspective.
 Instead of being interested in fictional characters and the impact of external events on their inner lives, she wondered about something more pressing: How do external stressors impact the living?